 (By the way, this post includes affiliate links* — I only recommend products I love, but linking to affiliates provides me the essential things I require to write this blog… like beer money.)

 The hydrangeas are all growing in taller and healthier than ever.
-When spring rolls around, they form new leaves and buds that shoot off from their existing stalks, so I resist the urge all winter long to not trim down the sickly-looking branches in order to reap the rewards when things start to bloom again.
+When spring rolls around, they form new leaves and buds that branch off from their existing stalks, so I resist the urge all winter long to not trim down the sickly-looking branches in order to reap the rewards when things start to bloom again.
 This year, my patience really paid off, and the ones in the back yard against the house have seen the biggest benefit (they were petite back in 2013 when I planted them).
 In 2016, they looked like this:

 Since I have three healthy plants of the same type which bloom and rebloom all summer long — I think this will be the first year that I try to propagate new ones from the existing plants.
 I’ve just bought some root hormone, so I’ll create a tutorial on that for you in a month or so if I manage to actually make them grow (I may have enough dead or dying plants in my gardening history to be Tim Burton’s botanist, but I’m getting better each year!).

 The one in the front yard flowers in shades of blue, but the ones in the back of the house tend to grow in pink and purple.
 They are all the same variety, but the color of the flowers are determined by one simple secret: it’s the acidity in the soil.

 You can enrich blue hydrangea coloring with soil fertilizers (this one for blue), or you can try some home remedies (I sprinkled the soil in the back with coffee grounds over the winter to help increase acidity, but it may take a few seasons to see a true color change).
 The pine straw that I’ve had naturally falling around the plants also increase acidity.